 [Total aside on the “research-based” crap: the current President stunned the world last week when he announced that as far as he was concerned, the violence in Iraq was fueled by an al-Qaeda plot.
 What??
 Not even his own administration supports that view.
 He just pulled that one out of his capacious anus.
 So much for evidence and causality.]

-I am reminded by the right-wing’s spittle over Ms. Cheney’s pregnancy of the infanticide trial recently concluded here in Coweta County.
+The right-wing’s spittle over Ms. Cheney’s pregnancy reminds me of the infanticide trial recently concluded here in Coweta County.
 That father had a habit of whacking that mother with large, heavy objects, and the baby, unborn, suffered the consequences, dying of blunt trauma.
 Even though St. Paul would have been proud of the mother’s recantation of her testimony against the father, apparently everyone else in the woman’s life was more than happy to give witness against the father and to convict him of murder.

 Tell me, Mrs. Carrie Gordon Earll, which home would you prefer a baby be born into: the Cheney/Poe household, with its parents who have been all but married for fifteen years whether you like it or not, or the Coweta County couple?
 Your equation tells us the answer: Mother + Father is greater than Love.